 In certain situations, as the Willis Class argues, unexercised overlying rights can be exercised at any time, regardless of whether there has been any previous use.
-The Willis Class concedes, however, the Court has authority to reasonably limit or burden the exercise of their overlying rights.
+According to The Willis Class, that means that the unexercised overlying owners should be able to begin pumping at any time without any reasonable limitation of any kind.
+Here, that is not factually or legally true and cannot be the case because of the unique conditions in this Basin and because undisputed and substantial evidence establishes that the stipulating Landowner Parties, Public Overliers and Small Pumper Class pumping alone exceed the Basin's safe yield. concedes, however, the Court has authority to reasonably limit or burden the exercise of their overlying rights.